datanav/docs/talk/systems/hubspot.rst

 HubSpot does not have a unique identifier for companies that is safe enough to perform a merge of companies.
 In other words, we are unable to safely merge companies in HubSpot and duplicates might appear over time.

+Please see `this section <https://docs.sesam.io/talk/merging/index.html#company-duplicates-when-onboarding-hubspot>`_ for instructions on how how to utilize the Hubspot deduplication feature together with Talk to avoid duplicates during onboarding.

 .. note ::
     Remember that we **do not delete** data from your systems.
 You will need to manage deduplication in your other systems, if duplication accurs.

 Why is the address of my contact in HubSpot not up to date?